Rat droppings are often one of the clearest signs that rodents have been inside your home.

 Shape and Size

-Rat droppings are larger than mouse droppings.
+Rat droppings are typically larger than mouse droppings.
 Most rat poop is about the size of a raisin and has pointed ends or slightly blunt ends, depending on the type of rodent.

 Color and Texture